 The Leamington Arts Centre, nor its appraiser are an auction house or commercial dealer gallery seeking to sell your artwork.
-We are not a “Antiques Road Show” appraisal service as seen on TV and we do not give information or values over the phone or verbal values to walk-in clients.
+We are not an “Antiques Road Show” appraisal service as seen on TV and we do not give information or values over the phone or verbal values to walk-in clients.
 We do however offer comprehensive detailed written and justified appraisal reports for specified intended use which follow the ISA standard for appraisal writing practice, as well as Uniform Standards of Professional Appraisal Practice (USPAP) and Revenue Canada guidelines.

-If are are inquiring about an appraisal for the purpose of donation to an accredited institution such as the LAC, we can assess and discuss all options, including possible acquisition to our permanent collection or a consignments.
+If you are inquiring about an appraisal for the purpose of donation to an accredited institution such as the LAC, we can assess and discuss all options, including possible acquisition to our permanent collection or a consignments.
 Learn More…

 About the Appraiser